zhscn/nongnu/README.md

 `haskell-mode` has been such an important tool for me that I feel the need to explain why I am rewriting it.
 I have the greatest of respect for its contributors and I have used it for many years.

-In [Lessons from 6 Software Rewrites](https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22), the author concludes *avoid rewrites and make incremental improvements instead, unless you want to a) remove functionality or b) take a different approach*.
+In [Lessons from 6 Software Rewrites](https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22), the author concludes *"avoid rewrites and make incremental improvements instead, unless you want to a) remove functionality or b) take a different approach"*.

 ### Remove Functionality